ovh/docs/pages/web_cloud/web_hosting/handle_sftp_connexion_vscode/guide.en-gb.md

 > [!primary]
 >
-> The `name`(name) value is customizable, so you can assign the value of your choice.
+> The `name` value is customizable, so you can assign the value of your choice.
 However, if you are configuring multiple "sftp.json" files, it is best to use the values visible above as a reference for organizational reasons.
 >

 #### host